richzw/CodeHome/JavaScript/NodeTips.md

   - Process : Its also a global object but it provides essential functionality to transform a synchronous function into a asynchronous callback.
   - Buffer : Raw data is stored in instances of the Buffer class.

+- 6. **What is Callback in context of Node.js ?**

+A callback is an asynchronous equivalent for a function which is being called when a given task is completed.
+Node.js makes heavy use of callbacks, all the API's are written such as way that it supports callbacks.
+The advantage of using callback is that it makes Node.js highly scalable i.e. processing high number of request without waiting for any function to complete.

+- 7. **What is Callback Hell and how to avoid it ?**

+Callback hell means a heavily nested callbacks which make the code unreadable and difficult to maintain.
+To avoid callback hell one should use modularization, which means breaking the callbacks into independent functions.
+Another method to avoid callback hell is use to use Promises, which allows error propagation and chaining.

+- 8. **What is Event Loop and Event Emitter ?**

+Node.js supports concurrency with the help of events and callbacks even if it is single threaded application.
+Node thread keeps an event loop and whenever any task gets completed, that thread fires the corresponding event.

+EventEmitter fires an event whenever any tasks gets completed, any error occurred, any new listener is added or any listener is removed.
+It provides properties like on and emit, where on is used to bind the function and emit is used to fire an event.